-As part of the Scholarship programme, scholarship winners should plan to make themselves available for a summer Internship in the penultimate year of study.
+As part of the scholarship programme, scholarship winners should plan to make themselves available for a Summer Internship in the penultimate year of study.
 This is the summer in between your second to last year and final year at university.
 This will give you the opportunity to find out more about our profession and people, while earning a competitive salary at the same time.

 What would I be doing during my Summer Internship?

-As part of this programme you have the opportunity of a Summer Internship so you need to keep this time available.
+As part of this programme you have the opportunity for a Summer Internship so you need to keep this time available.
 Timing may vary depending on the length of your degree.
 Opportunities are subject to business needs.
 This is a paid position which typically starts in November and ends in February.
 And yes, you do still get 3 weeks of summer holidays!

 Don’t forget that each year hundreds of students who aren’t on the Scholarship programme apply for this opportunity and only 100 roles are available.
 Make the most of your reserved place by keeping in touch with your mentor and finding out which area of the business you would like to work in.
 We will do our best to accommodate you.

-Winners are under no obligation to continue work for us as a Graduate, but we hope that the relationships developed, the experience gained and the fun had, will make us your employer of choice.
-Depending on your performance during your Summer Internship, and the needs of the business, you may be offered a permanent role with PwC as a graduate.
+Winners are under no obligation to continue to work for us as a Graduate, but we hope that the relationships developed, the experience gained and the fun had, will make us your employer of choice.
+Depending on your performance during your Summer Internship, and the needs of the business, you may be offered a permanent role with PwC as a Graduate.

 Once our winners have been announced, we get in touch to invite them to a prize giving event at their nearest PwC office.
 This is a great opportunity for you to celebrate your achievement along with your parents or guardians, a school representative, past winners and PwC staff.

-From the start of the University year, we’ll then keep in contact with you on a regular basis, and provide you with a mentor.
+From the start of the university year, we’ll then keep in contact with you on a regular basis, and provide you with a mentor.
 This person will be someone who has been working with us for a year or two.
 They can help with any queries and keep you up to date with what is happening.
 They will also help you choose an area of the business you’d like to work in, and help you settle in when you start your Summer Internship.

-Am I guaranteed a graduate position at PwC if I win this scholarship?
+Am I guaranteed a Graduate position at PwC if I win this scholarship?

 While there are no guarantees on work placement, we certainly hope a high number of our scholarship winners will end up working for us.

-What happens if I change University?
+What happens if I change university?

 Why does PwC have a scholarship programme?

-We place a very high value on education and as part of this commitment we’ve created our PwC Scholarship Programme to help tomorrow’s business leaders achieve their potential during their academic studies.
+We place very high value on education and as part of this commitment we’ve created our PwC Scholarship programme to help tomorrow’s business leaders achieve their potential during their academic studies.
 At the same time we hope to give you all the information you might need to make decisions about a future business career and the type of employer you would like to work for.